bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/electronics.rst

 Wolfgang Core (COntrolling and Regulating Electronics) is currently in the testing phase.

 * 4 buses with up to 10 MBaud (highest for Dynamixel MX and X servos is 4 MBaud)
-* power swiching with switch and software
+* power switching with switch and software
 * voltage regulation (9V 1A, 5V 5A)
 * voltage sensing
 * current sensing